Fenugreek Benefits: Can It Help Treat Diabetes?

-Seeds of this annual herb, a member of the pea family, were found in Tutankhamun’s tomb and reference to it first appears on ancient Egyptian papyrus dated to 1500 BC.
+Fenugreek benefits have been apparent for ages: Seeds of this annual herb, a member of the pea family, were found in Tutankhamun’s tomb and reference to it first appears on ancient Egyptian papyrus dated to 1500 BC.
 Its aromatic properties make it a staple of Indian and Middle Eastern cookery and it has a long history of uses in traditional medicine.

 One small study, published in 2017 in the journal Ayu, randomly assigned 60 patients with type 2 diabetes to either an experimental or control group.
 Half of them consumed 10 grams a day of fenugreek seeds (soaked in water) along with their usual diabetes medication 30 minutes before their meal; the others stuck to their usual routine, receiving only their diabetes medication.
-The fenugreek group showed reductions in fasting blood sugar after 5 months and in HbA1C after 6 months compared with the control group.
+The fenugreek group showed reductions in fasting blood sugar after five months and in HbA1C after six months compared with the control group.
 While long-term, controlled trials are needed, the authors concluded that fenugreek may have a “synergistic” effect along with diet control and exercise.

-Historically, the fenugreek has been used to help relieve digestive problems, eczema, and other health issues, according to the National Center for Complementary and Integrative Medicine (NCCIM).
-It’s also “thought to have a positive effect on metabolism and possibly blood pressure,” says Kellie Rodriguez, RN, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas, TX.
+Historically, the fenugreek has been used to help relieve digestive problems, eczema, and other health issues, according to the National Center for Complementary and Integrative Health (NCCIH).
+It’s also “thought to have a positive effect on metabolism and possibly blood pressure,” says Kellie Rodriguez, RN, a certified diabetes educator and director of the Global Diabetes Program at Parkland Health & Hospital System in Dallas, Texas.
 “However, the most effective ways to the risk for type 2 diabetes are the following: maintain ideal body weight, especially waistline measures; aim for 150 minutes of exercise weekly, especially exercise that combines aerobic activity and strength training; and eat healthy balanced meals–for instance, lean meats, grains and fresh fruits and non-starchy vegetables.”